litianhe/webApp3/readme.txt

-This is a python3 webApp from https://liaoxuefeng.com
+This is a python3 webApp from liaoxuefeng.
+Tested Pass with python 3.6.4.

+python www\app.py